johnvuko/jt-rails-tokenizable/README.md

 	include JT::Rails::Tokenizable

 	tokenize :my_token_field
+	tokenize :another_token_field, size: 20, validations: false
 	...
 end
 ```

+You change the length of the token (128 by default) and disable the presence and uniqueness validations.

 A new unique token is generated at the creation of the model.
 You can generate a new token with: